linux-surface/iptsd/README.md

 This is the userspace touch processing daemon for Microsoft Surface devices using Intel Precise Touch technology.

-The daemon will read incoming HID reports containing raw capacitive touch data, and create standard input events from it using uinput devices.
+The daemon will read incoming HID reports containing raw capacitive touch data, stylus coordinates and DFT pen measurements, and create standard input events from it using uinput devices.

-The following kernel drivers are supported:
- * ipts
- * ithc
- * spi-hid

 At the moment, only systemd based distributions are properly supported.
 The daemon itself does not depend on the service manager in any ways, but it needs to know which hidraw device corresponds to the touchscreen.
 The easiest way to do this is with udev and a parameterized service file, which only systemd seems to support.